 Explore and create choreography for live performance and film.

-We offer a range of creative opportunities to enhance your dance studies, including the University’s careers specialists.
-Alongside guidance from your tutors, the dance programme has support from a number of high profile Associate Artists and Industry Specialists who’ll enhance your study experience.
+We offer a range of creative opportunities to enhance your studies.
+Alongside guidance from your tutors, our Master’s Dance degree is supported by a number of high-profile associations with artists and industry specialists in order to enhance your study experience.

-This MA will take one full year, or two if you choose to study part time.
-As a full-time student you’ll take two 30 credit modules in term one, two 30 credit modules in term 2, and one 60 credit module (your final project) in term 3.
-As a part-time student you will take 2 modules in your first year and three in your second, the last of which is your final project.
+This MA Dance course will take one full year, or two if you choose to study part-time.
+As a full-time student you’ll take two 30 credit modules in term one, two 30 credit modules in term two, and one 60 credit module (your final project) in term three.
+As a part-time student you'll take two modules in your first year and three in your second, the last of which is your final project.